Makino-Guitars/website/content/guitars/MM.md

 draft: false
 weight: 1
 type: guitars
+pricing: "$1, Bob."
 ---

-The MM is a traditional, carved-top electric guitar with a 24.75" scale length.
+The MM is a carved-top electric guitar with a 24.75" scale length.

 Standard features:
 - Unique Makino Guitars offset body shape and headstock